 Cheers and warm wishes for a happy New Year!

-What a cozy, comforting soup!
+Such a cozy, comforting soup!
 Love the flavors and love, love, love the gnocchi in it!
-I was just thinking today of how much I like Tuscan Chicken and wouldn’t that be good as a soup – and voilà! – it’s even lovelier than my imagination!
+I was just thinking of how much I like Tuscan Chicken and wouldn’t that be good as a soup – and voilà! – it’s even lovelier than my imagination!

 I would like to take this to a potluck at work, but make it the night before and store in the fridge.
 Would it be best then, to wait til the day of the potluck to add the gnocchi and the spinach after first warming up the main part of the soup at work?
 Or could I just do it all at home and then reheat it in the crockpot at work the next day, but bring along more evaporated milk in case it’s too thick?